KnufflPuffl/mysql2C/README.md

 ## How does it work ?

-mysql2c provides a simple to use Interface, in order to obtain and update Database Information for a MySQL database (CRUD Operations).
+mysql2c provides a simple to use iterface, in order to obtain and update database information for a MySQL database (CRUD Operations).
-It will automatically convert all Database Tables into PHP Classes.
-It will also provide an object oriented array of all the Database data in each class.
-It can then be used to manipulate the data from an object, and the library will automatically update the Data in the corresponding database entry, which will save you a tremendous amount of time, because no more SQL queries are needed.
+It will automatically convert all database tables into PHP Classes.
+It will also provide an object oriented array of all the database data of each class.
+It can then be used to manipulate the data from an object, and the library will automatically update the data in the corresponding database entry, which will save you a tremendous amount of time, because no more SQL queries are needed.

 ## Explanaiton